 Occasionally, hard ash is also used as the laminate material for the body of electric guitars.
 This process involves placing ash on top of another tonewood to alter aesthetics and tone.

 Basswood is another popular choice for the body of an electric guitar.
 This tonewood is relatively lightweight, and soft in comparison to the other popularly used materials.
-It’s easily sourced, and affordable.
+It’s easily sourced, and one of the most affordable woods.

 For this reason, basswood is commonly used for the body of budget, entry-level electric guitars.
 It’s less resistant than more expensive materials, but it does function fairly well when used on the body.